 Instructions

-- Use a vegetable peeler to peel the yellow part of the skin off the one lemon.
+- Use a vegetable peeler to peel the yellow part of the skin off of one lemon.
 (Do not use any of the white part, because it will be bitter.)
 Place the lemon peels in a small saucepan.

 - Squeeze 1 ½ or two lemons until you have ½ cup of lemon juice.
 Add the juice to the saucepan, then add the oil.